Like most theme parks, LEGOLAND Florida is divided into a series of interconnected “lands”; 13 in all plus the Botanical Gardens.

 Pirates’ Cove — the new live-action water stunt show on the shores of Lake Eloise.
 Cypress Gardens was known as the water ski capital of the world

 Imagination Zone — where you can explore and create.
 You can build and test LEGO cars, program MINDSTORM robots and play classic LEGO games like LEGO INDIANA JONES and LEGO STAR WARS.
 The LEGO® Club House in also located here where you can buy LEGO bricks

-LEGO Technic - for more adventurous kids and adults alike with the LEGO Project X® Test Track and AQUAZONE® Wave Racers
+LEGO® Technic — for more adventurous kids and adults alike with The Great Lego Race (formerly LEGO Project X® Test Track) and AQUAZONE® Wave Racers

-LEGO® City - for children can play in a scaled-down town.
+LEGO® City — for children to play in a scaled-down town.
 Attractions include a children’s Driving School, Fun Town Fire Academy, Flight School inverted roller coaster and The Big Test interactive acrobatics show

-Botanical Gardens - one of the highlights of the original Cypress Gardens.
-The Botanical Gardens are being renovated and brought up to date to attract more visitors
+Cypress Gardens — one of the highlights of the original Cypress Gardens.
+The Cypress Gardens Botanical Gardens are being renovated and brought up to date to attract more visitors

-Documents filed with the South West Florida Water Management District in July 2012 outlined details that LEGOLAND were planning a new pirate themed addition called [Pirate Shores](things-to-do/legoland-pirate-shores), to the LEGOLAND Florida park.
-Work was expected to have been completed in 2013 but no official announcement has been made at this time.
+Documents filed with the South West Florida Water Management District in July 2012 outlined details that LEGOLAND Florida were planning a new pirate themed addition called Pirate Shores, to the LEGOLAND Florida park.
+Work was expected to have been completed in 2013 but the project was never started.